bkur808/diseaseSpreadSim/README.md

 Disease Spread Simulator

+3/31

+I have updated stuff so that the first simulation can be run non-stop - just have to add stuff for averaging statistics and then the graphing portion.

+Simulation can be run by the following code: import simGrid ; test = simGrid.Grid() ; test.runSim1(1000)

+As it stands I am just printing the final stats print-out (on turn when all people infected).

+3/21

 SAMPLE TEST CODE TO TRY OUT PROJECT - GUI NOT CURRENTLY SETUP IN simVis.py FILE (TODO)

 import simGrid ;